 All Things Vintage: T-Shirt Shape Guide

-Speaking of "shorter and narrower": The crop tops, which are currently celebrating a comeback, also come from the 80s.
-And (contrary to homophobic "critics") they actually have a hypermasculine origin - in American football.
-Because jerseys were regularly torn during games there, the players' abs were often visible.
-This, together with the bodybuilding hype of the time, led to the trend of producing shirts directly in this way.
-True to the motto: "Show 'em what you got" - but crop tops were rocked even without a six-pack.
+Speaking of "shorter and narrower": Crop tops, which are currently making a comeback, also come from the 80s.
+And they actually have a hyper-masculine origin (contrary to homophobic "critics") - namely in American football.
+Because jerseys were regularly torn during games, players' abdominal muscles were often visible.
+This, along with the bodybuilding hype at the time, led to the trend of producing shirts this way.
+True to the motto: "Show 'em what you got" - but even without a six-pack, crop tops were rocked.

 1990s: Baggy, baggy, baggy, can't you see?